 In other contracts the completion of works is determined by the building surveyor issuing an occupancy permit or Certificate of Final Inspection.

 Most contracts provide that the works are deemed complete when the consumer assumes occupation of the home.
-Accordingly, consumers should be wary of assuming occupation, especially in circumstances where a Certificate of Occupancy has not yet been issued by the building surveyor.
+Accordingly, consumers should not hurry to move in, especially in circumstances where a certificate of occupancy has not yet been issued by the building surveyor.

 Section 42 of the DBC Act provides that a builder must not demand final payment until the work has been completed in accordance with the plans and specifications and the consumer receives an occupancy permit or certificate of final completion, issued by the building surveyor.